🌿 herbie 🌿

 Tasks

 Tasks are like layouts with added support for starting applications.
-They are configured through the herbie config file
+The term "task" refers to setting up a space for a user, and not herbie, to perform tasks.
+Tasks are configured through the herbie config file

 ~/.config/herbie/herbie.cfg